NYUAD-Core-Bioinformatics/guru-v2/README.md

     Note:
     If you're running Guru on a server or cloud, replace AIRFLOW_URL=localhost with your server's IP address in the .env file.

+###### b.
+Generate Email Account

+Enable 2-Step Verification by referring this [link](https://myaccount.google.com/security)

+Then access below [page](https://myaccount.google.com/apppasswords) to create a app password.
+Note:- Remove the whitespace from the app password.

 #### 6. Build the Application